DanCSmugBug/House-Hunt/README.md

 the inVerify class (or input verify) which I retroactively added to Penguin-Derby.
 In retrospect, I guess it doesn't make much since to have it as a class.
 I should probably convert it to a library at some stage.
 Ah well.
 Perhaps in the future I may do that, or perhaps
 I'll come up with a practical reason for why I should keep it as a class.
 Now I'm rambling.

+As with Penguin Derby, this project was created in Visual Studio and the files were imported here.